Inflationary phase transitions in the early Universe: A Bayesian study with space-based gravitational-wave detectors: Acknowledgments

-We would like to thank Ju Chen, Ming-Hui Du and Chang Liu for helpful discussions.
-H.A. is supported by the National Key R\&D Program of China under Grants Nos.
-2021YFC2203100 and 2017YFA0402204, the NSFC under Grant Nos.
-12475107 and 12525506, and the Tsinghua University Dushi Program.
-H.-K. G. is supported by the startup fund provided by the University of Chinese Academy of Sciences and by the National Science Foundation of China (NSFC) under Grant No. 12547104 and No. 12475109.
+We thank Ju Chen, Ming-Hui Du, and Chang Liu for helpful discussions.
+H.~A. is supported by the National Key R\&D Program of China under Grants No.~2021YFC2203100 and No.~2017YFA0402204, the National Science Foundation of China (NSFC) under Grants No.~12475107 and No.~12525506, and the Tsinghua University Dushi Program.
+H.-K.~G. is supported by the startup fund provided by the University of Chinese Academy of Sciences and by the NSFC under Grants No.~12547104 and No.~12475109.